 You'll know when to replace the unit because of the end-of-life signal chirp.
 It's easy to install and has a 10-year battery backup, so you won't have to worry about it running out of power during its lifetime.

-This Elvicto smoke detector can be found on multiple online retail websites, including Amazon where it has a rating of 4.1 out of a possible 5 stars.
+This Elvicto smoke detector can be found on multiple online retail websites, including Amazon.

 8. SITERWELL Smoke Detector and Fire Alarm